Amazon Kindle, trainers and a virtual library

 This can lead to us having our own virtual library, with us at any time.
 This got me thinking about the future of books and reading…

 The new future of books and libraries is about to change beyond all recognition.
 With changes to lifestyle, technology and expectations, will the local authority municipal library survive?

 With the advent and growth of digital book readers the landscape is changing, and will publishers beat the music industry at their own game?

 What am I talking about?

-With an increasing connected society, what if the book publishing world beat amazon and Google and put all content on line.
+With an increasingly connected society, what if the book publishing world beat Amazon and Google and put all content online.
 Not for free but in a giant library where we paid a small fee to borrow the book for a week (say 50p or 50cents).
-With Kindle style digital rights management after a week either the product was deleted, renewed or purchased.
+With Kindle-style digital rights management after a week either the product was deleted, renewed or purchased.